gusirosx/session-authentication/README.md

 }
 ```

-Hit the refresh route, and then inspect the cookie of your client and see the new value of the `session`:
+Hit the refresh route, and then inspect the cookie of your client and see the new value of the session cookie.

 ###### Request
 ```